 For this short assignment (700-1000 words), you should analyze one of our class readings from last week: Jamison, Coates, or Mogelson.
 Submit your work by adding it as a post or a page to your class site.

 Our efforts toward analysis here should aim for “closeness” as Frost understands the term.
-We want to better understand this author’s thinking, how they put this and that together, how they say one thing in terms of another.
-We’re also interested in Burke’s understanding of “orientation,” so we want to get at the author’s orientation and how the text embodies judgments, beliefs, and attitudes.
-Toward this end, your work and writing should address the following prompts and questions.
+We want to better understand this author’s thinking, how they put words and ideas together.
+We’re also interested in Burke’s understanding of “orientation,” so we want to get at the author’s orientation and how the text embodies attitudes, beliefs, and judgments about the world and how it works.